We Need THIS, Not Affirmative Action

 In addition, however, the second method would include guaranteeing anybody, regardless of race, this: If you're willing to work reasonably doing something socially useful (that's different from making a profit for a capitalist!) then you'll have the opportunity to do so and to receive in return the same standard of living as anybody else.** And furthermore the second method would include this: Create schools sufficient in number and appropriate in type of instruction to enable any person who wants to further their education to do so.

 The second method of redressing past racial discrimination would result in ZERO unemployment among minorities as well as whites and would enable EVERY minority person and every white person who wanted to further their education to do so.
 If THIS were the solution to making up for past racial discrimination in hiring and school admissions (even just the first part of the method alone) then white working people would be in agreement with it.
 They'd LOVE it.
 But no, the plutocracy didn't choose the second solution because it would not have furthered divide-and-rule.
 Still, the second solution is the kind of solution that we should fight for as a way of ending racial discrimination and making a better world for all of us.
 It's an egalitarian solution.
+We should also fight for reparations the GOOD way (as I discuss here), but of course the ruling class will only permit a deliberately divisive kind of "reparations" to be discussed in the mass media.

 Note also that the plutocracy did not do the most minimal thing to end racial discrimination in hiring and school admissions, which would have been to a) make it a crime with a big punishment to commit such racial discrimination, b) use the FBI to aggressively investigate such racial discrimination (with measures that could include things such as sending fake resumes to employers or school applications to schools that were virtually identical except for the race of the applicant, and seeing if there was a pattern of racial discrimination in deciding who to invite for a face-to-face interview or whom to offer an admission) and c) aggressively prosecute those suspected of racial discrimination in hiring or school admission decisions.
-Why didn't the plutocracy to at least this?
+Why didn't the plutocracy do at least this?
 Because ending racial discrimination was never the plutocracy's goal; creating resentment and mistrust between the races was.

 Why Were Affirmative Action AND the Racist War on Drugs Both Initiated by the Same Person--Richard Nixon?

 President Richard Nixon not only initiated Affirmative Action but also the racist War on Drugs (the racist character of which is explained here.)
-The War on Drugs let to a sharp increase in the prison incarceration of blacks, but not of whites, as you can see in the graph displayed here.
+The War on Drugs led to a sharp increase in the prison incarceration of blacks, but not of whites, as you can see in the graph displayed here.
 The incarceration of blacks in numbers disproportionate to their percentage of the general population made it much easier for the ruling class to persuade whites that blacks were simply a criminal race.
 Prime time T.V. made sure of this.

 What explains Nixon being the initiator of both Affirmative Action and the racist War on Drugs?
 If Nixon were truly a friend of blacks and Hispanics and Native Americans and wanted them to be freed from the racial discrimination against them and if this were his motive in initiating Affirmative Action, then why would he also have initiated the extremely racist War on Drugs?
 It makes no sense.